 Sept 2021 Run first Data Hazards workshops (academic-focused)

 Ran the first Data Hazards workshop on 21st Sept 2021.

 Oct 2021 Use workshop feedback to improve data hazards and present early results

-Look at workshop feedback to make improvements to: - data hazards labels - workshop exercises/materials
+Used workshop feedback to make improvements to the Hazard labels and workshop materials.

 Jan 2021 Awarded £20,000 Enhancing Research Culture funding

 Set up our new project to deliver a ‘train-the-trainer’ for Data Hazards.

 Feb-May 2022 Developed new labels and facilitator training materials

 Hired animator to create animated explainers for Data Hazards and new Hazard labels.

 Developmed and released run-your-own workshop materials.